julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Zoom agreed to pay $85 million to settle a lawsuit alleging it violated user privacy by sharing personal data with Facebook, Google, and LinkedIn, and letting hackers disrupt Zoom meetings in a practice called "Zoombombing."

+#### Apple Maps (2012)

+Apple Maps, introduced in 2012 as a replacement for Google Maps on iOS devices, faced widespread criticism for its inaccuracies and usability issues.
+The app lacked essential features such as public transit directions and had incorrect mapping data, leading to user frustration and confusion.
+Apple's decision to prioritize simplicity and control over user experience and functionality resulted in a subpar mapping service that failed to meet user expectations.
+The negative reception of Apple Maps prompted CEO Tim Cook to issue a public apology and recommend alternative mapping apps until Apple could improve its service.
+The failure of Apple Maps highlighted the importance of balancing simplicity with functionality and user experience in software development.
+This departed from the more perfectionist approach that Apple had taken with its products in the past.

 ### Real life example of the how perfecting before releasing results in amazing achievements

 #### Apple